cs109group18/project/results.md

 We would also like to include additional state-level features, such as average annual temperature, state-level gun restrictions, legalization of marijuana, availability of police stations etc in our study.

-We would like to invest more time in the creation of an emsemble prediction model for time series data.
+We would like to invest more time in the creation of an ensemble prediction model for time series data.